harrisonlabollita/harrisonlabollita.github.io/_pages/about.md

 social: true          # includes social icons at the bottom of the page
 ---

 I use and develop computational tools to study strongly correlated materials.
-Specifically,I study the correlated electronic structure of rare-earth nickelates using ab-initio methods.
+Specifically, I study the correlated electronic structure of rare-earth nickelates using ab-initio methods.
 For more info, checkout some my recent publications.

 #### Reserach Interests 👨‍🔬
 - Modeling strongly correlated electron materials using DFT+DMFT